Abdul2/engineering-and-architecture/assessment.md

 ## <a name = "tools-and-systems"/>Evaluate what tools and systems will be used to build, host, operate and measure the service

 - explain how you decided to use the development tools, languages, frameworks, databases etc.;
 - has the service had technical design sign-off at appropriate milestones?
-Is the tech stack and hosting solution aligned with HOD strategy?
+Is the tech stack and hosting solution aligned with the organisation's strategy?
 - what have you done to see whether any tech and services you require can be reused from across the Home Office and wider Government?
 - how have you avoided vendor lock-in?
 - how are you managing the constraints that the selection of technology stack places on you?